AdityaKane2001/AdityaKane2001.github.io/_posts/2022-01-16-training-regnets-for-tf-keras-applications.md

 ## Acknowledgements:

+Today these models were pushed to the official docs.
 I sincerely thank the Keras team for allowing me to add these models.
-Huge thanks to the [TPU Research Group (TRC)](https://sites.research.google/trc/about/) for providing TPUs for the entire duration of this project, without which the project would have been impossible.
-Google supported this work by providing Google Cloud credit.
-Thanks a lot to [Francois Chollet](https://github.com/fchollet) and [Matt Watson](https://github.com/mattdangerw) from the Keras team for their reviews.
+Huge thanks to the [TPU Research Group (TRC)](https://sites.research.google/trc/about/) for providing TPUs for the entire duration of this project, without which this would not have been possible.
+Thanks a lot to [Francois Chollet](https://github.com/fchollet) for allowing this and guiding me throughout the process.
 Thanks to [Qianli Scott Zhu](https://github.com/qlzh727) for his guidance in building Keras from source on TPU VMs.
-Special thanks to [Lukas Geiger] (https://github.com/lgeiger) for his contributions to the code.
-Thanks a ton to [Sayak Paul](https://github.com/sayakpaul) for his continuous guidance and encouragement.
+Thanks to [Matt Watson](https://github.com/mattdangerw) for his support regarding grouped convolutions.
+Special thanks to [Lukas Geiger](https://github.com/lgeiger) for his contributions to the code.
+Last but not least, thanks a ton to [Sayak Paul](https://github.com/sayakpaul) for his continuous guidance and encouragement.

 ## The Basics
 ### About the paper